Bengee07/module-2.2/README.md

 ## Lesson Objectives

 Learners will understand:
-- Insert the knowledge to be acquired
+- What are the differentiation between AWS and GCP
+- What are the available products on AWS and GCP

 Learners will be able to:
-- Insert the skillset to be acquired
+- Create a new AWS Account
+- Explore some of AWS product

 ## Lesson Plan